There are many powerful catalysts in the market: Inpixon (INPX) can be one of them - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 0 analysts.
+The firm’s stock currently is rated by 0 analysts.
 On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0 and a low estimate of $0, while EPS last year was $-2,340.
 The consensus estimate for the next quarter is $0, with high estimates of $0 and low estimates of $0.

 Analysts are recommending an EPS of between $0 and $0 for the fiscal current year, implying an average EPS of $0.
 EPS for the following year is $0, with 0 analysts recommending between $0 and $0.